Savar Upazila: History

 During the 1971 war, Savar Cantonment (then Ansar Camp) and the then-newly founded Jahangirnagar University were some of the first targets of military swoop outside the capital following Operation Searchlight of 25 March.
 In December of that year, Savar was the last obstacle before the freedom fighters (led by Kader Siddiqui and others) entered the capital, and the Pakistan army conceded defeat.
 Days before the end of the war, teenager Golam Dastagir Titu was killed in a direct encounter between the Pakistani Army and the freedom fighters.
 The compatriots buried him near the main gate of the Central Cattle Breeding & Dairy Farm, Savar.
-The Bangladeshi Army constructed a memorial monument in his honor.
+The Bangladeshi Army constructed a memorial monument in his honour.

 On 24 November 2012, a garment factory fire killed at least 112 people.
-The factory-made clothes for US and European companies and were faulted for negligent safety standards.
+The factory-made clothes for US and European companies were faulted for negligent safety standards.
 Walmart and Sears, two of the companies who contracted work from this factory, refused to compensate victims.

 On 24 April 2013, a building in Savar collapsed, killing 1,129 people and injuring around 2,500.
 The building housed a garment factory that exported clothing to US and European companies.
 Eighty percent of the workers were women aged 18–20, paid $0.12-$0.26 per hour.